memahdii/decentralized-document-registry/README.md

 - React: A popular JavaScript library used to build the interactive web UI.
 - TypeScript: A superset of JavaScript that adds static typing for a more robust development experience.
 - Vite: A modern, fast build tool used to develop and serve the React app.
-- Viem: A lightweight and efficient TypeScript library used to communicate with the Ethereum blockchain.
+- Viem.js: A lightweight and efficient TypeScript library used to communicate with the Ethereum blockchain.
 It bridges the website to MetaMask and smart contract calls.

 ### Wallet & Connection
 - MetaMask: A browser-based crypto wallet that users need to interact with the dApp.
 It securely manages their accounts and private keys, and is used to sign and approve transactions.

 ## 3. The Workflow (How It All Works)
-Here is the step-by-step flow of how a user interacts with the dApp:

 1) Connect Wallet: A user arrives at the web application and clicks “Connect Wallet.”
 MetaMask prompts them to approve the connection.
 Once approved, the website can see their public wallet address.